 When it comes to planning your next vacation, the earlier you start, the better!
 How else are you going to narrow down all of your top choices?
 From sipping piña coladas in a hammock on a Caribbean island, to cuddling a cup of hot cocoa on the porch of a quaint mountain vacation rental in Utah, the getaway options can be a bit overwhelming.
 Luckily, we’ve narrowed down the most unforgettable destinations in the world.
-Here are the top 30 places to visit.
+Here are the top 30 places to visit in 2020.

 1. Banff, Alberta

 Canada is our neighbor to the north, but an often underrated travel destination.
 Banff offers a wide range of recreational activities from hiking and whitewater rafting to skiing and snowboarding.

 2. Machu Picchu, Peru

 Visiting this UNESCO World Heritage site is definitely a once-in-a-lifetime experience.
 It’s located in the Andes Mountains and features 12 acres of temples, aqueducts, and gardens.
 Get a vacation rental in nearby Cusco so you can spend a day or two acclimating to the altitude.